-Those students who go the extra step and attain a computer science master's degree or other higher level degree in computer science, however, will have the advantage in the job market.
-Moreover, as graduate students, international students will have hands-on access in participating in cutting-edge research going on at the institution they attend in one of the best funded academic and industrial sectors in the United States.
+Those students who go the extra step and attain a computer science master's degree or other higher level degree in computer science, however, will have an even greater advantage in the job market.
+Moreover, as graduate students, international students will have access to hands-on experience in cutting-edge research in one of the best funded academic and industrial sectors in the United States.

-Those international students completing their undergraduate degree who are interested in pursuing a graduate degree in computer science will realize the process requires a fair bit more research than deciding upon where to study as an undergraduate, and there are several important considerations they ought to keep in mind.
-This article will help identify a few key considerations to make research into where to pursue a computer science master's degree or other graduate degree in computer science easier and more effective.
+Those international students who are interested in pursuing a graduate degree in computer science will realize the process requires a fair bit more research than deciding where to study as an undergraduate, and there are several important considerations they ought to keep in mind.
+This article will help identify a few key considerations to make deciding where to pursue a computer science master's degree or other graduate degree much easier.

-Foremost, a student will often have the choice between of two different types of computer science master's degrees.
+A student will often have the choice between of two different types of computer science master's degrees.
 One, a Master of Engineering (ME), is often designed for professionals simultaneously working in the field while pursuing advanced degrees.
-Such programs normally require a narrower focus than the other sort of computer science masters degree, a Master of Science.
-The second sort of computer science master's degree is the one more relevant to this article as most international students pursuing graduate degrees in computer science in the United States will be pursuing an MS. The typical credits for an ME draw 18 credits from three computer science sub-disciplines and 12 from engineering disciplines, whereas an MS draws 24 credits from four computer science sub-disciplines and six from outside disciplines or a thesis.
+Such programs normally require a narrower focus than the other type of computer science masters degree: a Master of Science (MS).
+Most international students pursuing graduate degrees in computer science in the United States will be pursuing an MS. The typical credits for an ME draw 18 credits from three computer science sub-disciplines and 12 from engineering disciplines, whereas an MS draws 24 credits from four computer science sub-disciplines and six from outside disciplines or a thesis.
 The typical length of a 30 credit program is a maximum of six years.

 A well-planned computer science masters degree in computer science is an exceptional asset in the job market, and a sure means for an international student to secure a career in the field of their choice.